FTCLib/FTCLib/readme.md

 Logo produced by Team RO037

 FTCLib is the FTC library to end all libraries.
 By porting features from wpilib for FRC, FTCLib makes the use of advanced systems extremely easy for even rookie programmers.
 This wiki will teach you how to use the library and what each class means and represents.
+There is also a Gitbook and Java docs for an even greater learning experience.

 FTCLib documentation - <https://ftclib.gitbook.io/ftclib>